-The Junction property consists of 140 claims in one contiguous blocks covering 2,892 acres (1171 hectares) within an area of approximately 7.5 by 3 kilometres.
+The Junction property consists of 179 claims covering 3,698 acres (1,497 hectares) within an area of approximately 7.5 by 3 kilometres.

 The property is on land administered by the federal Bureau of Land Management (BLM).
 There are no state or federal land use designations, or privately-owned land which restrict exploration on the property, nor is the property within the BLM’s broadly defined area of sage grouse protection.

 The property is owned 100% by VR, registered to the Company’s wholly-owned, Nevada-registered US subsidiary Renntiger Resources USA Ltd. Fifteen claims in the western part of the property were acquired from a private company in August, 2017.
 Terms of the acquisition, including royalty, are outlined in a news release dated August 30, 2017, and available on this website.
 The additional 125 claims were staked independently and directly by VR.
 There are no carried or back-in interests on the property.